mattermost/docs/source/archive/sso-ldap.md

 ### Configure AD/LDAP Synchronization

-In addition to configuring AD/LDAP login, you can also configure AD/LDAP synchronization.
+In addition to configuring AD/LDAP sign-in, you can also configure AD/LDAP synchronization.
 When synchronizing, Mattermost queries AD/LDAP for relevant account information and updates Mattermost accounts based on changes to attributes (first name, last name, and nickname).
 When accounts are disabled in AD/LDAP users are made inactive in Mattermost, and their active sessions are revoked once Mattermost synchronizes the updated attributes.

 **Note:**

 - The AD/LDAP synchronization depends on email.
 Make sure all users on your AD/LDAP server have an email address, or ensure their account is deactivated in Mattermost.
 - When Mattermost is configured to use LDAP for user authentication, the following user attribute changes can't be made through the API: first name, last name, position, nickname, email, profile image, or username.
 LDAP must be the authoritative source for these user attributes.

-To configure AD/LDAP synchronization with AD/LDAP login:
+To configure AD/LDAP synchronization with AD/LDAP sign-in:

 1. Go to **System Console > Authentication > AD/LDAP** and set **Enable Synchronization with AD/LDAP** to **true**.

 2. Scroll down to **Synchronization Interval (minutes)** to specify how often Mattermost accounts synchronize attributes with AD/LDAP.
 The default setting is 60 minutes.
 The profile picture attribute is only synchronized when the user logs in.
      - If you want to synchronize immediately after disabling an account, use the **AD/LDAP Synchronize Now** button in **System Console > AD/LDAP**.
-     - To configure AD/LDAP synchronization with SAML login, see the [SAML documentation](https://docs.mattermost.com/onboard/ad-ldap.html).
+     - To configure AD/LDAP synchronization with SAML sign-in, see the [SAML documentation](https://docs.mattermost.com/onboard/ad-ldap.html).

 **Note:** Make sure that at least one LDAP user is in Mattermost or the sync will not complete.

-### Configure AD/LDAP Login Using Filters
+### Configure AD/LDAP Sign-in Using Filters

 Using filters assigns roles to specified users on login.
 To access AD/LDAP filter settings navigate to **System Console > AD/LDAP**.